10 Effective Ideas For Pastor Appreciation Month to Honor Clergy Members and Families

 A personal note or card can mean so much on a hard day.
 If your congregation wants to show how much your pastor means to you, a message from each family in your Church is an excellent way to show your appreciation.

 When planning for this type of thank you gift, it is vital to start early.
-Get a team of church members together and ask each of them to connect with different families.
+Get a team of church members and volunteers together and ask each of them to connect with different families.
 Give families ideas on what they could say, and assign a date for the congregation to send their cards to the Church.
 Once your church office has received all the messages, deliver the cards to your pastor’s home, office, or give a gift presentation during a Pastor Appreciation Service.

 Local newspapers or radio stations can be an excellent place to publicly honor your pastoral staff.
 Depending on your location, the cost of placing an ad in the newspaper may be surprisingly affordable.
 Call the newspaper advertising office to get an idea of how much it will cost and find out if it fits in your Church’s budget.
 If you cannot swing it alone, you may be able to find a business or church members willing to sponsor your ad.